The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![HakkeMujinsatsu](https://xivapi.com/i/002000/002923_hr1.png)\
 **Hakke Mujinsatsu**

 Delivers an attack with a potency of 100 to all nearby enemies.
-If done as the second part of our AoE combo, it instead delivers an attack with a potency of 130 to all nearby enemies, and adds 10seconds to your Huton timer, assuming your Huton timer is already active, to a maximum of 60 seconds.
+If done as the second part of our AoE combo, it instead delivers an attack with a potency of 130 to all nearby enemies, and adds 10 seconds to your Huton timer, assuming your Huton timer is already active, to a maximum of 60 seconds.
 Just like Death Blossom, this is an AoE attack that deals damage in a five yalm radius around you.
 Grants 5 Ninki if used in combo.

 ![](https://xivapi.com/i/002000/002929_hr1.png)

 **Phantom Kamaitachi**

 Orders your shadow to deliver an attack with a potency of 600 to target, and 50% less to all remaining enemies.
 Additionally, it also adds 10 seconds to your Huton timer, assuming your Huton timer is already active, to a maximum of 60 seconds.
 Increases Ninki gauge by 10.
 This GCD can only be used under the effect of Phantom Kamaitachi Ready, granted by Bunshin, and consumes the buff when used.
 Using this skill while Bunshin is still active does not consume a stack, nor does it gain extra damage or ninki.
-This action cannot be assigned to the hotbar, and replaces Bunshin while the Phantom Kamiatacha Ready buff is active.
+This action cannot be assigned to the hotbar, and replaces Bunshin while the Phantom Kamiatachi Ready buff is active.
 Has a range of 20 yalms.

 Damage from Phantom Kamaitachi counts as 'Pet' damage, and is thus roughly 2% less potency than stated.

 ![](https://xivapi.com/i/002000/002930_hr1.png)